lgommans/OS3-Anki/README.md

 Anki is open source "flash card" software.
 The decks in this repository are made to prepare for the exam by questioning you on the material.

+## Structure of the repository

+Most .txt files will be decks.
+Only `...-info.txt` contain metadata.

 ## How to use

 Install Anki if you have not already.
 It is available in the repositories,